jedpimentel/iotlab/README.md

-# iotlab

-mkrwifi1010/marionette is my first attempt at using the arduino mkrwifi1010.
+#iotlab

+Requires Arduino mkrwifi1010

-Currently, Marionette can connect to a local wifi, and gets a network time.
+Currently, Marionette connects to a local wifi, and gets the network time.

 Roadmap:
+* Option to run script without a Serial connection
-	- Handle situations where network isn't available on startup
+* Handle situations where network isn't available on startup
-	- Wake/Sleep cycle
+* Wake/Sleep cycle

-Bug Note:
+Bug Notes:
-	- there's no daylight savings logic
+* there's no daylight savings logic
+* does not have a fallback in case WiFi isn't available
+* does not have a fallback in case NTP is unreachable
+* listNetworks() hangs indefinitely if there's no connection